 We often don’t notice the small cracks in running a business until they turn into big problems.
 It could be as simple as a deadline getting missed.
-The communication feeling a little… off.
+The communication feels a little… off.
 Or maybe profits aren’t where they should be, even though everyone’s working hard.
 At first, it’s easy to dismiss these issues as part of a busy season.
 The truth is, these problems often go unchecked because only 4% of companies actively track and manage their processes.

 When these signs start piling up, it’s a clear indication that your processes might need a closer look.
 A business process audit can help identify where things are slipping through the cracks, streamline operations, and set your team up for success.